bdusell/jitsu/README.md

   the current HTTP request and building the HTTP response, respectively
 * The `html` function escapes a string for interpolation inside HTML text;
   `htmlattr` does the same for a string inside a double-quoted HTML attribute
+* The `repr` function returns a string of the PHP representation of a value

 Refer to the inline documentation for details.
 The library code is found under `lib/php/`.